citp/privacy-policy-historical/a/ad/adv/advisoryhq.com.md

 **Terms of Use**

-Please also visit our [Terms of Use](http://www.advisoryhq.com/terms-of-use/) section establishing the use, disclaimers and limitations of liability governing the use of our website.
+Please also visit our [Terms of Use](http://www.advisoryhq.com/terms-of-use/) section, which establishes the use, disclaimers, and limitations of liability governing the use of our website.

 **Your Consent**

-By using our site, you consent to this Privacy Policy.
+By using our site, you consent to this privacy policy.

-**Changes to our Privacy Policy**
+**Changes to Our Privacy Policy**

-If we decide to change our privacy policy, we will post those changes on this page, and/or update the Privacy Policy modification date specified/shown at the top of this Privacy Policy.
+If we decide to change our privacy policy, we will post those changes on this page and/or update the privacy policy modification date specified/shown at the top of this privacy policy.
 Policy changes will apply only to information collected after the last modified date.

 **Contacting Us**

-If there are any questions regarding this privacy policy, please [Contact us](http://www.advisoryhq.com/contact-us/).
+If there are any questions regarding this privacy policy, please [contact us](http://www.advisoryhq.com/contact-us/).

 **Privacy Policy Customer Pledge**